 The stereo is a marine Sirius ready AM/FM receiver with inputs for an IPod® as well as other digital media storage devices.
-It is located inside the console with two speakers in the bow, two on the optional T-top and two on the lean bar.
+It is located inside the console with two speakers in the bow, two on the optional T-top and two in the cockpit.
 There is an amplifier that operates the two speakers in the bow and is located behind the stereo in the console.
 The unit can be remotely operated with the touch pad mounted at the helm station.
 Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.
-See "Stereo Layout and Wiring without Factory T-top" on page 8-27 and "Stereo Layout and Wiring with Factory T-top" on page 8-26 for a layout diagram.
+See "Stereo System Layout" on page 8-26 for a layout diagram.